syncfusion-content/windowsforms-docs/WindowsForms/Maps/ColorPalettes.md

 documentation: ug
 ---

-# ColorPalettes
+# Color Palettes

-ColorPalette is a set of colors that are applied to the shapes.
+Color palette is a set of colors applied to the shapes.

-ColorPalette has to be set in the ShapeSetting’s `ColorPalette` property.
+Color palette has to be set in the ShapeSetting’s `ColorPalette` property.

-### Code sample:

 {% tabs %}